alexirpan/alexirpan.github.io/_posts/2017-01-31-default-argument.markdown

 into something weaker than it was.
 So don't generalize the distorted argument that reaches your eyes and ears.
 Look harder.

+Or, if you don't have time to look?
+Take things slowly.
+Recognize that things are complicated, and there's more than meets the eye.
+Recognize the diversity of belief.

+(And yes, I recognize the irony of me dictating all these ideas, of arguing against the default position problem from my own default position.
+Far be it from me to expect people to believe my ideas about epistemology without question.
+Just please, recognize that these ideas are important, that it's hard to argue well, and that it's worth thinking about problems like this.
+Something tells me we're going to need it.)